etlegacy/etlegacy/README.md

     1. install the free [Visual Studio](http://www.visualstudio.com/) (C++ Express 2010 or newer)
     2. install [CMake](http://www.cmake.org/) and make sure it is added to your system PATH
-    3. create a `build` directory inside the directory which contains ET:Legacy sources
+    3. create a `build` directory inside the directory which contains ET: Legacy sources
     4. open *Visual Studio Command Prompt* in the Start menu
     5. change directory with `cd` to the newly created build directory